-How does Delayed Onset PTSD Occur?
+How Does Delayed-Onset PTSD Occur?

 To understand this concept better, let’s take a look at some examples:

-Do I Qualify for Service-Connection?
+Do I Qualify for Service Connection for Delayed-Onset PTSD?

 Veterans experiencing trouble sleeping, memory loss or lack of concentration may have trouble proving these symptoms are due to PTSD as aging is a common cause of cognitive impairment.
 Don’t let these hurdles discourage you; talk to a mental health provider if these panic symptoms continue and see if you are experiencing delayed-onset PTSD.